Ah, the dog days of summer.

 As many of you know, there are endless ways to use flavourful fruit wines to enjoy summer events.
 Whether sipping an ice-cold fruit wine on the patio, or using dessert wines to make desserts or summer cocktails, summer beverages can be interesting, varied, easy-to-make, and extremely delicious.
 Our collection of recipes is ever-growing at www.fieldstonefruitwines.com.
 Just click on the Recipes page, and check out the categories on the right hand side.

-In other news, Field Stone in proud to announce four wins in the recently-announced ALBERTA BEVERAGE AWARDS, sponsored by Culinaire Magazine, including a “Best In Class” for our Black Currant Fruit Wine!
-With over 500 beverages represented, we were very happy to be awarded by Culinaire, one of Alberta’s great promoters of foods and beverages.
+In other news, Field Stone in proud to announce our wins in the recently-announced ALBERTA BEVERAGE AWARDS, sponsored by Culinaire Magazine.
+First off, “Best In Class” for our Strawberry-Rhubarb Fruit Wine!
+This is the third year that our Strawberry-Rhubarb has won Best In Class – the top performing wine in its category – despite the category entries growing by leaps and bounds each year.
+In addition, our Black Currant Fruit Wine received the nod for Judge’s Selection.
+With hundreds and hundreds of beverages represented, we were very thrilled to be awarded by Culinaire, one of Alberta’s great promoters of foods and beverages.
 All the winners from this year’s ABA will appear in the October issue of Culinaire Magazine as well as on www.culinairemagazine.ca.
 Watch for it!

 If you’ve visited our “Find Us” page on the website lately, you’ll have noticed our ever-expanding list of Farmers Markets where Field Stone is set up this summer.
+A recent addition is the Airdrie Farmers Market on Wednesdays!
 Most of the markets continue until the end of September, and some even past September 30.
-Come on out to one of the markets before the end of summer, where you have a chance to taste all our products.
-The markets’ bounty will amaze you… and we look forward to seeing you!
+If you haven’t already, come on out to one of them before the end of summer, where you have a chance to taste all our products.
+The markets’ bounty will amaze you… and we look forward to seeing you.

 Until next month, then, happy summering.
 We hope you wring all you can from the final dog days of summer.
 Pencil in some patio time, pour a chilled glass of fruit wine, and say “woof.”